doublearon83/MLBpayrollVSrecordBOT/README.md

 # MLBpayrollVSrecordBOT
-Twitter bot that posts the team most overperforming and underperforming expectations of payroll.
+Twitter bot that posts the two teams most overperforming and underperforming expectations of payroll.